 - How you can use it: Can’t afford a graphic designer?
 Use Canva to create your social media posts, annual reports, advertising assets, website images, and more.

-- Hidden fees or limitations: Canva nonprofit pricing gives you access to their premium features for up to ten users, but you will still have to pay for some premium elements like photos, illustrations, and designs.
+- Hidden fees or limitations: Canva nonprofit pricing gives you access to their premium features for up to fifty users, but you will still have to pay for some premium elements.

 - How this free nonprofit software works: YouTube is one of the world’s leading video content platforms, powered by Google.
 You can take advantage of the YouTube Nonprofit Program to unlock nonprofit-specific features.